Monotone metric tensors in Quantum Information Geometry: Acknoledgements

 \section{Acknoledgements}

 The authors would like to thank Prof. G. Marmo for innumerable discussions and suggestions on the subjects of this work.
 F. M. Ciaglia acknowledges that this work has been supported by the Madrid Government (Comunidad de Madrid-Spain) under the Multiannual Agreement with UC3M in the line of “Research Funds for Beatriz Galindo Fellowships” (C\&QIG-BG-CM-UC3M), and in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).
 F. Di Cosmo thanks the UC3M, the European Commission through the Marie Sklodowska-Curie COFUND Action (H2020-MSCA-COFUND-2017-GA 801538) and Banco Santander for their financial support through the CONEX-Plus Program.
+P. Vitale acknowledges partial support by HPC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU.
+Her research is also supported by Programme STAR Plus, financially supported by UniNA and Compagnia di San Paolo.